nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 	- Can sometimes over simplified to capture real-world probelms by assuming a linerar relationship among variables
 	- Outliers can have an significant effect on the output

+### Decision Tree Regressor
+A decision tree builds regression or classification models in the form of a tree structure.
+It breaks down a dataset into smaller and smaller subsets while simultaneously constructing an associated decision tree.
+For out dataset it will allow to solve regression problems.
+The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.

+- Pros:
+	- A decision tree is one of the quickest ways to identify relationships between variables and the most significant variable
+	- Aren't largely influenced by outliers or missing values, and it can handle both numerical and categorical variables

+- Cons:
+	- It tends to overfitting
+	- Can sometimes be unstable if small changes are made

 ## Analysis

 ### Linear Regression Analysis